Release Notes#

 To create a new workspace with a Jupyter Notebook, click New Workspace on the Workspaces page and select a Jupyter Notebook on the Examples tab.

-• For a more integrated experience, Jupyter Notebooks are available together with Ocean code examples on the Code Examples and Notebooks page.
+• For a more integrated experience, Jupyter Notebooks are available together with Ocean software code examples on the Code Examples and Notebooks page.

 To filter on Jupyter Notebooks, select Jupyter Notebook in the Format filter.

-2022-06-16 Leap Release#
+2022-06-16 Release#

-Experimental Prototype of D-Wave’s Next-Generation QPU Online in Leap#
+Experimental Prototype of D‑Wave’s Next-Generation QPU Online#

-With this release, a small, experimental prototype of D-Wave’s next-generation QPU, Advantage2™, is available in Leap.
-The Advantage2 prototype has about 500 qubits, each coupled to up to 20 other qubits; the full Advantage2 system is expected to have 7000 qubits.
-The major improvements of the Advantage2 architecture, named Zephyr, are as follows:
+With this release, a small, experimental prototype of D‑Wave’s next-generation QPU, the Advantage2™ prototype, is available in the Leap service.
+The Advantage2 prototype has about 500 qubits, each coupled to up to 20 other qubits.
+The major improvements of the Advantage2 architecture, named the Zephyr™ architecture, are as follows:

 • Greater connectivity